Objectives of the Police & Crime Commissioner

 - Securing the Future of our Communities

-For more information about the plans to deliver each of these priorities, please view the 2016-21 Police & Crime Plan
+For more information about the plans to deliver each of these priorities, please view the 2019-20 Police and Crime Plan.

 Click this link to view all Police & Crime Plans